Spreading Cremated Remains After Cremation Services

 Trenching is when the bereaved dig a shallow pit in which to deposit and lightly bury the ashes.
 This way, the ashes aren’t technically buried but they are contained to a specific spot so they can be visited or honored.
 Raking is similar to trenching, but instead of digging a small hole in which the ashes are covered the ashes are raking into the soil with a tool like a rake or a shovel.
 Many people choose to rake ashes into a significant place like the yard of a home or a special park.

-Michigan Cremation & Funeral Care is here to help if you want to learn more about spreading ashes or Holland, MI cremation services.
+Michigan Cremation & Funeral Care is here to help if you want to learn more about spreading ashes or funeral homes and cremations in Holland, MI.
 You can stop by and visit us or give us a call to learn more about what we can do for you in your time of loss.